2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form Classical Spin Liquid

 \subsection{Dual Diamond Lattice}

-The physical spin degrees of freedom are located on the sites of the pyrochlore lattice, and may equivalently be viewed as residing at the midpoints of the nearest-neighbor bonds of a diamond lattice.
+The physical spin degrees of freedom located on the sites of the pyrochlore lattice may equivalently be viewed as residing at the midpoints of the nearest-neighbor bonds of a diamond lattice.
 We call this the \emph{direct} diamond lattice, illustrated in \cref{fig:pyro_diamond} with light blue vertices, thick black edges, and with a single plaquette (buckled hexagon) colored blue.
-Four of these plaquettes together form the surface of a three-dimensional volume of the direct diamond lattice, illustrated in \cref{fig:diamond_dual_membranes}(a), with the direct lattice edges now colored white for visualization convenience.
+Four of these plaquettes together form the surface of a three-dimensional volume of the direct diamond lattice, illustrated in \cref{fig:diamond_dual_membranes}(a), with the direct diamond lattice edges now colored white for visualization convenience.

 The dual lattice (or dual cell structure~\cite{hatcherAlgebraicTopology2002}) construction replaces each $p$-dimensional element of the direct lattice (vertex, edge, plaquette, volume) with a $\cramped{(d-p)}$-dimensional element of the dual lattice, where $d$ is the dimension of space.
-The dual lattice of the diamond lattice is another diamond lattice.\footnote{ It is sometimes erroneously stated that the pyrochlore lattice is dual to the diamond lattice.
-Rather, the pyrochlore lattice is the ``line graph'' or ``medial lattice'' of the diamond lattice, and the diamond lattice is the ``parent lattice'' or ``premedial lattice'' of the pyrochlore lattice~\cite{henleyCoulombPhaseFrustrated2010}. } It is illustrated in \cref{fig:diamond_dual_membranes}(a), with the dual vertices indicated by white spheres and the dual edges colored black.
-Note that the dual vertex ($\cramped{p=0}$, white) sits at the center of the direct lattice volume ($\cramped{p=3}$, blue), and each direct plaquette ($\cramped{p=2}$, blue) is pierced by a black dual edge ($\cramped{p=1}$, black).
+The dual lattice of the diamond lattice is another diamond lattice.\footnote{It is sometimes erroneously stated that the pyrochlore lattice is dual to the diamond lattice.
+Rather, the pyrochlore lattice is the ``line graph'' or ``medial lattice'' of the diamond lattice, and the diamond lattice is the ``parent lattice'' or ``premedial lattice'' of the pyrochlore lattice~\cite{henleyCoulombPhaseFrustrated2010} }.
+This dual diamond lattice is illustrated in \cref{fig:diamond_dual_membranes}(a), with the dual vertices indicated by white spheres and the dual edges colored black.
+Considering \cref{fig:diamond_dual_membranes}(b), note that each direct plaquette (a $\cramped{p=2}$-dimensional element, blue buckled hexagon) is pierced by a dual edge ($\cramped{p=1}$, black line).
+Each dual vertex ($\cramped{p=0}$, white sphere) sits at the center of a direct volume ($\cramped{p=3}$, encapsulated by four buckled hexagonal plaquettes).